xixasdev/tinyspace/README.md

 ## What's New

-**New in this version (v3):**
+**New in this version (v3 - basic serialization):**
-- Randomized jumpgate positions
-- Added factions and player-owned ships
-- Added stations, docking, and repair
+- Added basic XML serialization

-- Added simple combat, a killscreen with timer, and automatic respawn in a new ship/location
+Runs for 10 seconds, serializes game data to `stderr`, and exits.

 ## Sample Simulation